Jewish Genealogy in Italy

 1865 - 2000 1865 - 2000 1865 - 2000

 Jewish Cemetery.
 The old pictoresque Jewish cemetery is located at the base of the rock.
 The cemetery part carved in the tufa stone has been recently restaurated.
 Please contact for information on the tomb-stones.
-Tombstone
+Pitigliano, the Cemetery

 Bibliography: